ProstateBRP/BRPRobot2021/WPI/server/README.md

 CommunicationTest
 =================

-Command line simulator software to perform communication test between navigation software and robot control software.
+Command line  software to perform communication test between navigation software and robot control software.

 For the detail of the testing protocol, please see: